lewis6991/pckr.nvim/README.md

 > 🚧 **TODO**: explain that plugins can only be specified as a table once.

-#### Keybindings

-Plugins may be lazy-loaded on the use of keybindings/maps.
-Individual keybindings are specified either as a string (in which case they are treated as normal mode maps) or a table in the format `{mode, map}`.

 #### Custom loader

 A custom loader for a plugin may be specified via `cond`.